apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </em>
 </td>
 <td>
-<p>the cron expression for schedule, the timezone is in UTC.
+<p>Specifies the cron expression for the schedule.
+The timezone is in UTC.
 see <a href="https://en.wikipedia.org/wiki/Cron">https://en.wikipedia.org/wiki/Cron</a>.</p>
 </td>
 </tr>